Definition of Bare Infinitive: Basic Verb without “to”

 2. Expression of Commands and Prohibitions

-The bare infinitive can also be used to express directives or restrictions. such as “Clean your room” or “Don’t touch that!”
-The bare infinitive in these situations gives others clear and concise guidance.
-This is helpful when directives or restrictions need to be made clear and forcefully emphasized.
+We can also use the bare infinitive to give directives or restrictions, such as “Clean your room” or “Don’t touch that!”
+The bare infinitive provides clear and concise guidance.
+This is helpful when you need to make directives or restrictions clear and forcefully emphasized.

 3. Expression of Sensory Experience

-After verbs like see, hear, observe, and feel, the bare infinitive is used to describe a person’s sensory experience.
+After seeing, hearing, observing, or feeling, we use the bare infinitive to describe a sensory experience.
 Take the phrases “I saw her dance gracefully” or “He heard the birds chirp in the morning.”
 The bare infinitive in this scenario allows us to describe the sensation of seeing, hearing, or feeling a specific event or circumstance.

 4. Expressive Strength

-A stronger and more straightforward expression can be obtained by using the bare infinitive.
+Using the bare infinitive provides a stronger and more straightforward expression.
 In this context, the verb without the preposition “to” suggests that an action or event happens directly, without any middlemen or delays.
-Instances are “He made me laugh” and “Let me help you.”
-The message is made clear and simple when it is expressed using the bare infinitive.
+The sentences “He made me laugh” and “Let me help you” clearly and simply convey the message when using the bare infinitive.

 Articles: What is an Essay?
 Here’s the Structure, Types, and How to Write an Essay in English

 Understanding the context and usage guidelines is crucial when learning and employing the bare infinitive.
-Correct use of the bare infinitive will strengthen and clarify our communication, especially when modal verbs or sensory verbs are involved.
+Correct use of the bare infinitive strengthens and clarifies our communication, especially when modal verbs or sensory verbs are involved.
 We can become proficient in using the bare infinitive via practice and experience, which will improve our ability to express ourselves in English clearly and concisely.